davisknight31/Jump-To-Recipe/README.md

 # Scaper for recipes
-Ever get tried of annoying popups and forced page scrolling due to ads on recipe websites? well JumpToRecipe was created so that the user can bypass that and jump straight to the important stuff.
+Ever get tired of annoying popups and forced page scrolling due to ads on recipe websites?
+Well JumpToRecipe was created so that the user can bypass that and jump straight to the important stuff.

 # Current Sites Scraped
 - allrecipes.com